Florida Seller of Travel (Travel Agent) Bonds

-What does a Seller of Travel Bond Protect Against?
+Why is a Florida Seller of Travel Bond Required?

 The bonded principal agrees to faithfully perform, fulfill or carryout any contract, agreement, or other arrangement as defined Sections 559.926-559.939, Florida Statutes.
 The surety bond protects any consumer who is injured by any of the following actions of the surety bonded principal as determined through administrative proceedings conducted before the Department;

 - Financial failure, or